 The following is a high-level description of the contents of each section in this document.
-The content is prescribed by regulations and some of the information is quite technical.
-The regulations are complex and some jargon is unavoidable, but we have aimed to make this understandable to all readers.
+The content is prescribed by regulations and so can be complex and technical, meaning some jargon is unavoidable.
+However, we have aimed to make this understandable to all readers.